 Note: This metric shows the degree to which students are participating in AP Exams and are achieving scores that qualify them for college credit at most U.S. public colleges and universities.

-Note: This binary metric measures whether a summer learning legislation was passed or introduced in the state.
+Note: This metric measures whether a summer learning legislation was passed or introduced in the state.

-Note: This binary metric measures the presence or absence of free community college education in a state.
+Note: This metric measures the presence or absence of free community college education in a state.

-Note: This metric specifically measures the difference between the percentage of black bachelor’s degree holders and the percentage of their white counterparts.
+Note: This metric specifically measures the difference between the share of black bachelor’s degree holders and the share of their white counterparts.

-Note: This metric specifically measures the difference between the percentage of female bachelor’s degree holders and the percentage of their male counterparts.
+Note: This metric specifically measures the difference between the share of female bachelor’s degree holders and the share of their male counterparts.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Center for Education Statistics, The Chronicle of Higher Education, U.S. News & World Report, Data Resource Center for Child and Adolescent Health, National Summer Learning Association, Western Interstate Commission for Higher Education, U.S. Department of Education, The College Board and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Center for Education Statistics, U.S. News & World Report, Data Resource Center for Child and Adolescent Health, National Summer Learning Association, The Campaign for Free College Tuition, Western Interstate Commission for Higher Education, U.S. Department of Education, The College Board and WalletHub research.